 Along with “Strawberry Fields” and “Stairway,” this introduction is one of the more famous uses of Mellotron flutes.

 Lots of the Mellotron’s famous “three violins” sound here!
 This sound set actually dates all the way back to the Chamberlin.
 A famous Easter egg in this sound (subtle and not audible here) is that one of the notes contains an errant chair scrape; a violinist’s chair must’ve moved during the take!

-Interested in sampling?
+Interested in sampling and production?
 Whether you want to learn how to sample found sounds in your beats, introduce more complex theories and harmony into your track production, or enhance the punch and expression of your beat production in Ableton Live, Soundfly’s growing selection of PRODUCE courses has you covered!

 What do you want to improve today?